Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

-But behind that simplicity is a real mess of logistics, risks, and tough choices for small businesses.
+But behind that simplicity are real logistics headaches, risks, and tough choices for businesses.

 What is Cash on Delivery?